 Mix mayo and your favorite BBQ sauce.
 Add a drop or two of liquid smoke and stir well to combine.

 I recommend you go easy on the liquid smoke.
-If it’s less than 1/8 tsp that’s better than more.
+If it's less than ⅛ teaspoon that's better than more.
 Yep, this is one case where less is more!
-It’s pretty concentrated in flavor but it adds an awesome smoky taste and depth of flavor!
+It's pretty concentrated in flavor but it adds an awesome smoky taste and depth of flavor!

 How to switch up your roasted sweet potato fries